mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines.md

 These guidelines were inspired by [Stripe's knowledge base content](https://document360.io/blog/tear-down-of-stripe-knowledge-base/), which is widely perceived as excellent by the developer community, and [by other sites shared in this Document360 article](https://document360.io/blog/10-knowledge-base-software-best-practice-examples/).

 [Learn more about recommendations, analsis and next steps.](https://docs.google.com/document/d/1LNAgmKKtmRN1T7UCvOgcUbGiFfk8UXqcmCgF80-sVyQ)
-Justine Geffen to populate content here by Feb 14.